livchits/memeOfTheDayReact/README.md

-# The Meme of The Day
+# The Meme of The Day - A React app

 It is a simple React app that shows a different meme every day of the month and a random meme when the correspondent button is clicked.